By now, you might be wondering why I'm qualified to be teaching all of this. Here's my story.

 I am, in short, a success story.

 And I want you to be a success story too.
-I made this website to share what I learned during my past 10 years of intensive study into social socials.
+I made this website to share what I learned during my past 10 years of intensive study into social skills.
 There's nothing theoretical about this guide.
 I develop every concept in this guide from my own experience, and nothing makes it in my guide until it has been tested and proven.